MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Microsoft.Graph.Beta.Search.md

 Get industryData from external

 ### [Get-MgBetaExternalIndustryDataConnector](Get-MgBetaExternalIndustryDataConnector.md)
-Read the properties and relationships of an industryDataConnector object.
+Read the properties and relationships of an azureDataLakeConnector object.

 ### [Get-MgBetaExternalIndustryDataConnectorCount](Get-MgBetaExternalIndustryDataConnectorCount.md)
 Get the number of the resource